 All eligible students receive an estimated financial aid package as soon as they are accepted and the FAFSA application is completed and processed.
-The entire packaging process is manual.
-However, no Title IV aid can be requested to ECM to be disbursed and credited to student's ledger card until verification, file review, reject codes, 'C' codes issues are resolved.
+No Title IV aid can be requested to ECM to be disbursed and credited to student's ledger card until verification, file review, reject codes, 'C' codes issues are resolved.
 Once the student's Federal Pell and Federal Direct/Stafford Loans are processed, ECM generates a Title IV Award Notification and sends to School to be notified to student and filed.